StephenGenusa/Crestron-Device-Documenter/README.md

 Generates good looking HTML Documentation for normal and hidden Crestron device commands.
 32-bit binary available from release page.

 ----------
-July 23rd, 2017 - Largely rewritten to clean up the code and add new functionality in and conform to PEP8.
-The program will now take a second commandline parameter, a filename that points to a text file containing known or "word of mouth" commands that are not included in the existing help commands.
+July 23rd, 2017 - Largely rewritten to clean up the code, add new functionality and better conformance to PEP 8.

+The program will now take a second command-line parameter, a filename that points to a text file containing known or "word of mouth" commands that are not included in the existing help commands.
 These will be tested for, saved to a .upc file, and added to the HTML documentation if they exist.

+July 24th, 2017 - Fixed get\_console\_prompt to work with variety of additional devices.

+Planned Changes:

-I plan to do additional testing and cleanup.
+ - I plan to do additional testing and cleanup
+ - I have a plan to expedite parsing help on a variety of currently unsupported devices
+ - Automatically locate most Crestron devices using broadcast

 ----------
 - Written using Python 2.7